joinmarket-webui/jamdocs/docs/glossary.md

 A market taker is someone who buys bitcoin liquidity from the market, taking up [market makers](#maker) on their offers.
 You can see active offers in the [order book][orderbook].

-You will automatically take offers when running the scheduler via the ["Jam" tab][i/earn].
+You will automatically take offers when running the scheduler via the ["Sweep" tab][i/sweep].

 [:octicons-arrow-right-24: Earn Screen][i/earn]

 [:octicons-arrow-right-24: The Taker Role][jm-taker]

-[i/earn]: interface/04-sweep.md
+[i/sweep]: interface/04-sweep.md
 [orderbook]: market/orderbook.md
 [jm-taker]: https://github.com/openoms/bitcoin-tutorials/blob/master/joinmarket/joinmarket_private_flow.md#the-taker-role